tamucsce/CSCE465_Fall2022/index.md

 - **Privacy-preserving decision trees and random forest training and/or predictions**: apply MPC techniques to train decision tree and random forest models on encrypted data.
 1. Understand decision tree and random forest.
 2. Collect datasets and implement training and predictions on plaintext data.
 3. Use only those computations efficiently supported by MPC, compare the accuracy to the baseline.
 4. Implement the MPC protocol using existing libraries.
 - **Privacy-preserving SVM training and/or predictions**: apply MPC techniques to train SVM models on encrypted data.
 1. Understand SVM.
 2. Collect datasets and implement training and predictions on plaintext data.
 3. Use only those computations efficiently supported by MPC, compare the accuracy to the baseline.
 4. Implement the MPC protocol using existing libraries.
+- **Privacy-preserving alternating direction method of multipliers (ADMM)**: apply MPC techniques to train models on encrypted data using ditributed training algorithms (such as ADMM).
+1. Understand ADMM.
+2. Collect datasets and implement training and predictions on plaintext data.
+3. Use only those computations efficiently supported by MPC, compare the accuracy to the baseline.
+4. Implement the MPC protocol.

 ### Zero Knowledge Proof